Kristina01111000/lavendersite/README.md

 the site looks messy, something is up -> going to the customize page seemsto have fixed the messiness issue can't connect to the editor

-sent invoice -> she says check is in the mail
+sent invoice -> recieved

-fix the site so it is ready for 2024
+make sure to tell her that the job application form needs the year updated to 2024, also ask about the farmers markets